cu-applied-math/SciML-Class/Labs/lab02.md

 ## Part 3 (optional, if you have time)
 In part 1, if you didn't already, define your model to be a simple 1 layer (no hidden layer) **neural net** (with no nonlinearities), and train it with PyTorch.
 This is just an equivalent way to setup the problem.

+And/or, try running on the GPU.
+Create the problem on the CPU and then transfer it to the GPU (how long does that take?), and see if this is faster.